-- Slide-out end windows must be shut before moving room. - Look for and remove any obstructions before moving room - 3) CAUTION ON MOTORHOMES: Move driver seat forward before moving room (either direction). - Release lock arms by pulling down from center position (Use lock arm tool as required).
-Press and hold 'OUT' position of the appropriate slide-out switch until the slide-out room - is fully extended and stops moving, then release the switch.

-- Slide-out end windows must be shut before moving room.
-Look for and remove any obstructions before moving room. - Press and hold 'IN' position of the appropriate slide-out switch until the slide-out room is fully retracted and stops moving, then release the switch. - Before moving coach, engage lock arms by pushing up into locked position (Use lock arm tool as required).
+- Slide-out end windows must be shut before moving room. - 2) - Look for and remove any obstructions before moving room.
+CAUTION ON MOTORHOMES: Move driver seat forward before moving room (either 3) direction). - Release Release lock arms by pulling down from center position (Use lock arm tool as required).
+Press and hold 'OUT' position of the appropriate slide-out switch until the slide-out room 4) 5) is fully extended and stops moving, then release the switch. - ting Slide-out Room: Retra - Slide-out end windows must be shut before moving room.
+1) - 21 - Look for and remove any obstructions before moving room.
+Press and hold 'IN' position of the appropriate slide-out switch until the slide-out room is fully retracted and stops moving, then release the switch.
+3) - Before moving coach, engage lock arms by pushing up into locked position (Use 4) lock arm tool as required) - MANUAL OPERATION OF ROOM: